SartorialGrunt0/Awesome-Extruders/README.md

 --------------------

-### Galileo 2
+### Galileo 2 Extruders
-[Galileo 2 Gears](https://github.com/JaredC01/Galileo2) are a set of gears designed by LDO and sold by a number of partners.
+[Galileo 2 gears](https://github.com/JaredC01/Galileo2) are a set of gears designed by LDO and sold by a number of partners.
 They are a set of large drive gears in a planetart gear train.

 - [Galileo 2](https://github.com/JaredC01/Galileo2/tree/main/galileo2_extruder)
 - [Galileo 2 Standalone](https://github.com/JaredC01/Galileo2/tree/main/galileo2_standalone)